General theory of swimming in curved spacetimes: Dixon's formalism

 where $\bar F^k = (\bi{\delta}{k}{l} - u^k u_l)F^l$.
 Note that this provides an equation for $v^k$ in terms of the linear momentum, spin, force and torque. \item[(vi)] For each (if any) symmetry of the spacetime with generator $\xi^a$, there is a conserved dynamical quantity $\chi_\xi$ given by

-which can be seen as a version of Noether's theorem. \item[(vii)]For a spatially small test-body, one can keep only a few multipole terms in the expressions for the force and torque.
+which can be understood as a consequence of Noether's theorem. \item[(vii)]For a spatially small test-body, one can keep only a few multipole terms in the expressions for the force and torque.
 Up to octupole order, they are

 and we shall refer to the three terms in the expression for the force as, respectively, $F^k_{spin}$, $F^k_{quad}$ and $F^k_{octu}$; and to the two terms in the expression for the torque as, respectively, $Q^{kl}_{quad}$ and $Q^{kl}_{octu}$. \end{itemize}